open-risk/equinox/README.md

 Equinox is a *database and a web application frontend* that works together with tailored data schemas to provide a flexible and powerful Sustainable Finance platform adhering to many regulatory and ESG initiatives and recommendations.

 Running an equinox *instance* creates a local *server* that can then be accessed via any regular web browser.
 With some additional installation steps an instance can be also be made available online (publicly or via registration).
+For a running instance of equinox check out [Sustainability.Town](https://www.sustainability.town).

 NB: For easy installation and testing the current release uses an sqlite database instead of a production database.